paullyy8/REFLEXY/README.md

 # REFLEXY

 REFLEXY is a simple yet engaging reflex-based game developed using Pygame.
 In this game, the player has to click a moving circle within a limited time frame.
-As the game progresses, the challenge increases as the time limit remains short, and the circle size makes the game harder.
+As the game progresses, the challenge increases as the time limit remains shor.
 Keep your score up by reacting quickly!

 ## Table of Contents
 1. [Introduction](#introduction)